jess/brownwebdesign/app/posts/2013-11-25-000000-back-everything-up.markdown

 CrossFit class is a later in the morning and I usually take some time to hang out with my 3 year old Nate.
-We were about to go and see my 93 year old grandfather and I was trying to get a deposit ready in the office when Nate came in and simply pushed the power button on my batter backup for the dev server.
+We were about to go and see my 93 year old grandfather and I was trying to get a deposit ready in the office when Nate came in and simply pushed the power button on my battery backup for the dev server.

 I got a little flustered, ushered him out and didn't think much of it (thinking it would reboot itself as it has before after long power